|

 2 ingredient tallow balm recipe

 To make the whipped version, you do exactly the same thing as you would in the solid version.
 However, after your tallow and olive oil are mixed, instead of pouring them into a jar to store, let them solidify in a mixing bowl.
 Once they have solidified, mix with an immersion blender to create a texture akin to whipped cream.
-The downside to whipped tallow balm is that it doesn’t store as well due to the infusion of air.
+The downside to whipped tallow balm is that it doesn’t store as well.
 But it does create a more luxurious texture that is very easy to apply.

 Can You Make Scented Tallow Balm?

 Yes!
-If you prefer to add essential oils, you can definitely do this.
+If you prefer to add essential oils to your tallow balm, you can definitely do this.
 After you mix your melted tallow and olive oil together, add your essential oils.
-For adults a 1% dilution is recommended and if applying on babies, a .25% dilution is safer.
+For adults, a 1% dilution is recommended and if applying on babies, a .25% dilution is safer.

 How do I Use Tallow Balm?

 The beauty of tallow balm is that it is the perfect all-purpose moisturizer.
 It’s excellent for dry and cracked skin and can be applied to any part of the body including faces.
-Tallow balm is also my go-to for babies and diaper rash.
+Tallow balm is also my go-to lip balm as well as for babies and diaper rash.

 Tallow Balm Recipe